 It is apparent that the stability of the coastal bluff subadjacent to the properties has the potential to be affected by both the flow of Rodeo Gulch and wave action from the ocean during extreme conditions.
 A detailed coastal evaluation analyzing potential erosion from wave action and stream erosion is needed along with protection requirements for the bluff.
 This analysis will need to be coordinated between our firm and a qualified engineering geologist or hydrogeologist.

-Based on the existing 23rd Avenue setback to the top of coastal bluff of approximately 3 to 4 ft., it is our opinion that a 5 foot setback for the new driveway to the top of bluff is acceptable from a geotechnical perspective.
+Based on the existing 23rd Avenue setback to the top of coastal bluff of approximately 3 to acceptable from a geotechnical perspective.
 Erosion control measures should be implemented on the outboard side of the proposed driveway.